Qizhuang: Emphasis on Manchu cultural identity

 The Manchu elites perceived themselves and the emperor as being Manchu first with a long tradition rooted in riding horses, shooting arrows, and hunting; they saw their clothing as having been designed to be suitable for their lifestyles and practices.
 Their clothing was associated with martial vigour; Manchu clothing allowed greater ease of movement while the Han Chinese wide and long-sleeved robes limited movements.

-According to the Documents of History of Qing dynasty, Yufu zhi: "Manchu people are good at riding and shooting.
+According to the Documents of History of Qing Dynasty by Yufu zhi: "Manchu people are good at riding and shooting.
 If we adopt Han people's clothes easily and gradually lose the skill of archery and horse riding and no longer worship martial arts, isn't that a pity that we will keep these weapons but have no reasons to practice them".

-The Manchu elites saw these characteristics of the Manchu culture as very important, which needed to be preserved and fully emphasized and expressed in their rule.
-Therefore, in the early Qing dynasty, the Manchu rulers emphasized that the Han Chinese had to follow the dressing code of the Manchu.
+The Manchu elites saw these characteristics of the Manchu culture as very important features which needed to be preserved, fully emphasized and expressed in their rule.
+Therefore, in the early Qing dynasty, the Manchu rulers emphasized that the Han Chinese had to follow the dress code of the Manchu.

 However, not every Han Chinese were required to wear Manchu clothing under the Tifayifu policy due to another mitigation policy adopted by the Qing court typically referred as the "ten rules that must be obeyed and ten that need not be obeyed", advocated by Jin Zhijun.

 Ethnic markers between Manchu and Han Chinese women

-Through a mitigation policy to the Tifayifu, the Han Chinese women were allowed to keep the style and characteristics of the Ming dynasty's women clothing; allowing the coexistence of Manchu and Han Chinese women clothing.
-Manchu and Han Chinese women differed from each other in their dressing style.
+Through a mitigation policy to the Tifayifu, Han Chinese women were allowed to keep the style and characteristics of the Ming dynasty's women clothing; allowing the coexistence of both Manchu and Han Chinese women's clothing.
+Manchu and Han Chinese women differed from each other in their dress style.

 Han Chinese women followed the long tradition of liangjie chuanyi (两截穿衣 (liǎngjié chuānyī)), which refers to the wearing of two-part top-bottom garment style, when wearing their hanfu.
 This tradition persisted throughout centuries up to the early 1920s.
-Liangjie chuanyi-style clothing became one of the ethnic markers of the Han Chinese women identity.
+Liangjie chuanyi-style clothing became one of the ethnic markers of the Han Chinese women's identity.

 On the other hand, Manchu women wore a one-piece long dress.
 However, they borrowed some elements from each other in the Qing dynasty, for example, wide robe sleeves which are typical features in the Han Chinese women's clothing was adopted in the informal daily outfits of the Manchu women.
-The Manchu women's clothing were therefore influenced by the Han Chinese clothing culture.
+Manchu women's clothing was therefore influenced by the Han Chinese clothing culture.
 Manchu women also had natural feet and did not engage in foot binding as opposed to the Han Chinese women.